S1bu/Twitter-clone/README.md

 ﻿# twitter-clone
-This a clone of Twitter
+This is a clone of Twitter